Local housing allowance

 Reconsiderations and appeals

-- ask us to explain the decision
+- asking us to explain the decision

 If you have asked us to review our decision and have received a reply from us, you can ask the Tribunals Service to look at our review decision.
 The Tribunals Service must get your request for an appeal within one month of the date of the decision notification letter.
-If they do not get it within one month, they may not be able to look again at your claim.
+If they don't get it within one month, they may not be able to look at your claim.

 Someone who is affected by the decision may appeal, including: